 Visit Chateau de Blois in the Loire Valley

-Chateau de Blois tourism, attractions and sights of interest
+Chateau de Blois visitor guide and history

 The Chateau de Blois sits in the centre of the lovely town of Blois.
 It is called the Royal chateau of Blois because it was a favourite residence of 7 kings and 10 queens of France!